 Training Teachers in Emotional Intelligence provides pre- and in-service teachers with foundational knowledge and skills regarding their own and their studentsâ€™ emotions.
-Teachers are increasingly charged with providing social-emotional learning (SEL), responding to emotional situations in the classroom, and managing their own stress, all of which have real consequences for their retention and student achievement.
+Teachers are increasingly charged with providing social-emotional learning, responding to emotional situations in the classroom, and managing their own stress, all of which have real consequences for their retention and student achievement.
 Focused on the primary/elementary level, this book is an accessible review of childrenâ€™s emotional development, the role of emotions in learning, teaching, and teachersâ€™ professional identity.
-These chapters provide strategies for teachers to foster their emotional awareness, use emotions to promote learning and relationships, foster emotional competencies in students, and stay emotionally healthy.
+The book provides strategies for teachers to foster their emotional awareness, use emotions to promote learning and relationships, foster emotional competencies in students, and stay emotionally healthy.

 Table of Contents